shadowmoose/db-stager/README.md

 Generate the configuration file by calling ```db-stager --build_config```.
 This will generate a configuration file with the default values set, and you are going to want to edit them before launch.
 You may also use command-line parameters, but these are not yet finalized or documented.
 See [config.js](./config.js).

+For configuring programatically, db-stager also exposes a `configure({})` method, which accepts the same key+value combos.
+When running db-stager as a standalone program, it will also accept the same key+value pairs as Command Line Arguments.
+If a value is not specified through one of these methods, db-stager will fall back to a default value, in the order: `Programatic->Command Line->Config File->default`.

 ## Using db-stager in Testing Frameworks:
 *This is a sample way to use this application.
 Your mileage may vary.*